Afrijalrasya/DWH-Pentaho/README.md

 ## 📊 Output

-- Data sales dengan model Star Schema dan siap untuk proses analisis
+- Sales data with Star Schema model and ready for analysis process
-- Terintegrasi dengan cache OLAP (Mondrian, CDA)
+- Integrated with OLAP cache (Mondrian, CDA)
-- Siap untuk digunakan untuk visualisasi menggunakan tools seperti:
+- Ready to be used for visualization using tools such as:
   - Tableau
   - Power BI
 ---

-## 🧠 Tujuan Pembelajaran
+## 🧠 Learning Objectives

-✅ Memahami alur ETL
+✅ Understanding ETL flow
-✅ Membangun mini data warehouse/data mart
+✅ Building mini data warehouse/data mart
-✅ Dokumentasi pipeline untuk portofolio GitHub
+✅ Pipeline documentation for GitHub portfolio
-✅ Membangun dashboard visualisasi
+✅ Building visualization dashboard
 ---

 ## 🧰 Tools